corgan2222/Milesight-Gateway-API/README.md

 # Usage

-See [/tests/test_client.py](https://github.com/corgan2222/Milesight-Gateway-API/blob/main/tests/test_client.py) for the full picture.
+See [/tests/test_client.py](https://github.com/corgan2222/Milesight-Gateway-API/blob/main/tests/test_client.py) how to use all functions.

 ## Basic Usage